Justin Richards (footballer): Club career

-Richards began his career at West Bromwich Albion, joining as an apprentice in July 1997 and turning professional in 1999.
+Richards began his career at West Bromwich Albion, becoming an apprentice in July 1997 and becoming professional in 1999.
 He made his Albion debut as a substitute against Ipswich Town in March 1999, and made one further substitute appearance the following season before moving on to Ian Holloway's Bristol Rovers for £75,000 in January 2001.
-A week after signing him Holloway left the club.
+A week after signing him, Holloway left the club.
 Richards joined Colchester United on loan on 22 October 2002.
 He spent six weeks at Layer Road, making three substitute appearances for Steve Whitton's "U's".
 In three seasons with the "Pirates" he started just three games and could do little to prevent the club's relegation from the second to third tier in 2000–01.
-At the end of 2002 he joined non-league Stevenage Borough on loan, scoring six goals in thirteen games, including a hat-trick against Farnborough Town.
+At the end of 2002 he joined non-League Stevenage Borough on loan, scoring six goals in 13 games, including a hat-trick against Farnborough Town.

 Richards signed a permanent deal with Borough in March 2003.
 His high-scoring loan spell was not matched by a ratio of three goals in thirty games during his year-long injury-affected spell as a full-time Stevenage player.
 In May 2004 he moved on to Woking.
-His first season at the club was a moderate success with fourteen goals.
-During the 2005–06 season Richards was the second top scorer in the Conference with 22 goals in all competitions, a goalscoring record that attracted the attention of League Two club Peterborough United.
+His first season at the club was a moderate success with 14 goals.
+During the 2005–06 season, Richards was the second top scorer in the Conference with 22 goals in all competitions.
+This goalscoring record attracted the attention of League Two club Peterborough United.

 Richards moved to Peterborough in June 2006 on a free transfer, signing a two-year deal.
 This came despite interest from Burton Albion manager Nigel Clough.
 He scored just one goal for Peterborough before being loaned out to Conference club Grays Athletic in November 2006, as part of a deal which saw Peterborough sign Gray's striker Aaron McLean.
 He was recalled by the "Posh" the next month.
 Despite continued interest from Nigel Clough, in January 2007 Richards joined Boston United, then in League Two, on a one-month loan.

 At the end of the 2006–07 season, unwanted at 'Boro by Darren Ferguson, Richards dropped back out of the Football League, signing for Kidderminster Harriers on a free transfer.
 He was considered a big signing for the club.
 He scored six goals in 22 appearances in his opening season with the "Harriers".
 In January 2008, he joined Oxford United on loan until the end of the season.
-He managed just one goal in fifteen appearances for the Oxfordshire club.
+He managed just one goal in 15 appearances for the Oxfordshire club.